Essential Guide to EPIRBs: Do I Need an EPIRB? And Choosing the Right Type

 Choosing the Right EPIRB: Understanding Automatic vs. Manual Activation

 Keeping in mind the distinction between Category I and Category II EPIRBs is essential as it directly impacts the level of emergency response capability onboard.
-For individuals or vessels operating in environments where immediate distress signaling may be critical, having an EPIRB with both automatic and manual activation capabilities can be indispensable.
-When it comes to EPIRBs, distinguishing between Category I and Category II models is crucial as it directly influences the onboard emergency response capability.
+For individuals or vessels operating in environments where immediate distress signaling may be critical, having an EPIRB with both automatic and manual activation capabilities can be indispensable—when it comes to EPIRBs, distinguishing between Category I and Category II models is crucial, as it directly influences the onboard emergency response capability, and dictate the process of a rescue operation.

 Category I EPIRBs: